 Welcome & Mission Statement

-The SAFERhome Standards Society established in January 2004, the SAFERhome Society is a non-profit, public interest organization, advocating a safer home environment and a better standard of living for all people through its certified building standards.
+The SAFERhome Society established in January 2004, is a non-profit, public interest organization, advocating a safer home environment and a better standard of living for all people through its certified building standards.

 We offer both private and corporate memberships, and accept funding from government partners and other nonprofit groups.

 SAFERhome’s wonderful partners, friends and volunteers are dedicated to empower and protect all consumers who want a home to enhance their lifestyles and to make it a better real estate investment.
-This manual has been made available to you through the support of Home Owner Protection Office and their seminar series Building Smart.
+This manual has been made available to you through the support of BC Housing and their seminar series Building Smart.

 Our Mission Statement

-SAFERhome promotes the adoption and use of housing standards and practices that are safer, healthier and more sustainable for everyone in the community through the use of our 19–point SAFERhome Standards solution.
+SAFERhome promotes the adoption and use of housing standards and practices that are safer, healthier and more sustainable for everyone in the community through the use of our 15–point SAFERhome Standards solution.

 To achieve its objective SAFERhome provides home planning assistance, home inspection and certification programs for new home and renovation projects.
 SAFERhome also provides educational programs, publications, seminars and conferences while acting as a public interest lobby group with government and industry for the adoption of SAFERhome building standards and practices.